dustinpfister/grunt-postcheck/source/_posts/post1.md

 id : 0
 ---

-this is the first post
+this is the first post.
+I have changed it.